-Working Draft State Program for Students of Limited English Proficiency.
-Compliance item/test Review level/ How to test for compliance What to look for Comments rimary item EP.10 Each former LEP student whose esignation has been changed to FEP has demnstrated English proficiency and academic chievement in English by means of objective riteria which establish that he or she has vercome the English language barriers which npeded his or her equal participation in the District Review the district policy on language redesignation from LEP to FEP.
-The district's policy includes standard procedures for assessing oral English proficiency and academic achievement, and may include multiple criteria such as: Teacher evaluation of the student's English language proficiency and hool's regular instructional program and he she is not left with any substantive ademic deficit(s).
-(EC 62002, Former EC 52164.1; CAC T5 3942; 20 USC Section 1703(f); see generally Gomez v.
-Illinois State Bd. of Education (7th Cir.
+Primary item LEP.10 Each former LEP student whose designation has been changed to FEP has dem- onstrated English proficiency and academic achievement in English by means of objective criteria which establish that be or she has overcome the English language barriers which impeded his or her equal participation in the school's regular instructional program and he or she is not left with any substantive academic deficit(s).
+(EC 62002, Former EC 52164.1; CAC TS 3942; 20 USC Section 1703(f); see generally Giomez v.
+Illingis State Bd. of Education (7th Cir.
 1987) 811 F.2d 1030, 1041-1042; Castaneda v.
 Pickard (5th Cir.
-1981) 648 F. 2d 989, 1009-1010; Keyes v.
+1981) 648 F. 2d 989, 1009-1010; Keyres v.
 School District No. 1 (D. Colo.
 1983) 576 F. Supp.
-1503, 1516-1522.) curriculum mastery Objective assessment of the student's English oral language proficiency Objective assessment of the student's English writing skills Parental opinion or consultation during a redesignation interview Objective data on the student's academic performance in English.
+1503, 1516-1522.)
+District • Review the district policy on language redesignation from LEP to FEP.
+The district's policy includes standard procedures for assessing oral English proficiency and academic achievement, and may include multiple criteria such as: Teacher evaluation of the student's English language proficiency and curriculum mastery Objective assessment of the student's English oral language proficiency Objective assessment of the student's English oral language proficiency Objective assessment of the student's English writing skills Parental opinion or consultation during a redesignation interview Objective data on the student's academic performance in English.
 Other criteria as adopted